celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

    * Issue 1 tested and resolved.
 The system works as described in the User Story #2
 - Project creation workflow implemented and tested(concluded PBI-4)
 ### WORK TO BE DONE
-- PBI's 5,6 and 7 will be implemented and tested today
+- PBI's 5,6 and 7 will be implemented and unit tested today
+- The team decided to finish the implementation of Code Challenge today.
 - The whole User stories will be tested back to back today
-- The team decided to finish the implementation of Code Challenge today
+-

 ### IMPEDIMENTS
 - No known/defined impediment